MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 3 How to get Morphe?

 Morphe is a patcher for Android apps.
 Getting Morphe means patching your app.
-Follow the [Morphe Manager documentation](https://github.com/MorpheApp/morphe-manager/tree/main/docs) to use Morphe Manager or the [Morphe CLI documentation](https://github.com/MorpheApp/morphe-cli/tree/main/docs) to use Morphe CLI.
+To patch your apps, download Morphe Manager from [Morphe.software](https://morphe.software) and Morphe CLI from [GitHub](https://github.com/MorpheApp/morphe-cli).

 ## 4 Does Morphe support non-rooted devices?

 Yes!
-Morphe supports non-root and rooted devices.
+Morphe supports both non-root and rooted devices.

 ## 6 How can I help?